 You’ve heard the phrase ‘those who can, teach’, but have you ever considered whether you could in fact, teach what you know?
-As business owners, we all have our unique skills and many of you already have what it takes to become a successful coach.
+As business owners, we all have our unique skills and many of you already have what it takes to become a successful business coach.
 But how do you start?
 What’s the best route to market?
 How do you make that initial leap as smooth and cost effective as possible?

 I decided to become a coach when I had my children several years ago.
 I had a diverse business background and an MSc in Occupational Psychology, which gave me a great backdrop to launch my coaching business.